 You can either delegate your crypto to a service to stake for you or run your own staking node.

 What Is Staking in Crypto?

-Staking crypto offers investors a great way to earn passive income on otherwise idle proof-of-stake cryptocurrency coins.
+Staking crypto, which can be part of ‘liquidity mining‘, offers investors a great way to earn passive income on otherwise idle proof-of-stake cryptocurrency coins.
 Staking represents just one of many ways crypto participants can earn a yield on their digital assets.

 Staking refers to the process of a crypto participant staking, or locking up, cryptocurrency on a network in order to validate and verify transactions on a blockchain.
 In return for doing this work, a staker gets paid rewards by the network.

 However, not all cryptocurrencies can be staked.
 Only coins (not tokens) that employ the proof-of-stake consensus mechanism are eligible for staking (sorry bitcoin!)